Zeepaardje98/cloud-setup.foundation/README.md

 ### Notes

-- Remote state backend settings are in `terraform/backend.hcl` and are shared by stacks.
+- Remote state backend configuration is generated dynamically by the `generate_backend_file` function in `scripts/common.sh`
 - Scripts securely clean up local state files after successful migration to remote state.
 If `shred` is not available, cleanup is skipped with a warning.